marwahaha/friendlog/README.md

 { name: 'Kunal', interval: 10 }
 ```

+## FAQ
+> Where is my data stored?

+All data is stored on your own computer.

+> What qualifies as a "hangout"?

+You can use any criteria you like.
+I recommend focusing on *interaction with intent*.
+You saw and respected the person as another person on Earth and grew together in some small way.

+> Can you add yourself?

+I (Kunal) have started to do this, logging when I do something alone and self-fulfilling (a long run, time with a good book, a fancy meal for one...)
+This reminds me to "hangout" with myself, too.

+> I didn't understand this page but I want to try it out!

+Email me at `marwahaha@berkeley.edu`.

 ## Contributing
 Linting is enforced with pre-commit and pre-push hooks. `npm run lint-fix` will help!